 are using a fixed set of sql types.

-See the exclude_custom_type_definitions
+See the exclude_custom_type_definitions field for

 skipping the generation of certain custom types.